rafaelboava/radiomics-mgmt-habitat-stability/README.md

 ---

 ## Repository Structure
-* `MGMT_Prediction_Optimized_Pipeline.ipynb`: Main notebook with integrated LASSO selection and benchmarking.
+* `MGMT_Prediction_Pipeline.ipynb`: Main notebook with integrated LASSO selection and benchmarking.
 * `/results`: Contains all performance visualizations and statistical plots.

 ## How to Run